 The film is kept in the 1970’s, though it’s not a 1970’s we know and Hiddlestone seems to stand out in his crisp grey suit.
 Particularly when compared to the ‘savage’ of the building Wilder, played by Luke Evans (Fast & Furious 6, Dracula Untold).
 There’s a who’s-who of British actors and actresses throughout the movie and all perform admirably.

 As the story went on though I found myself getting a little bored.
 The time when the residents begin to go into meltdown is told in a montage, which is a shame.
 Before that it’s an odd mix of sideburns and flock wallpaper.
-The latter half of the film, when everyone’s lots the plot, just didn’t really grab me, I felt like I’d got it, perhaps earlier then I was supposed to, which then made the film feel slow.
+The latter half of the film, when everyone’s lost the plot, just didn’t really grab me, I felt like I’d got it, perhaps earlier then I was supposed to, which then made the film feel slow.

 Some of the direction is very, very good however: the swan dive from the tower in super slow-motion is beautifully done, as is the kaleidoscope-killing and the shots in the dark lift.
 I sort of got a sense of a much-less violent Clockwork Orange, though I feel this was maybe because of the times the movies were set in.
 Ultimately though, this is just a little too weird, even for me.